chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---

 ![](pics/o-UNICORN-ARMY-facebook.jpg)
 # Transformation

 ^This is where we get real about team interactions, because we are about to send them into the crucible.
 Lean Principle of Respect for people (Humanity), the 'why' of respect.
-The #hugops conversation.
+The #hugops (Justin hates 'hugops') conversation.

 ^ Operating Chasm
 ^ ELSA
 ^ The closer you are to the line of execution the more difficult it is.

 ---